Benchmark (computing): Purpose

 Software vendors also use benchmarks in their marketing, such as the "benchmark wars" between rival relational database makers in the 1980s and 1990s.
 Companies commonly report only those benchmarks (or aspects of benchmarks) that show their products in the best light.
 They also have been known to mis-represent the significance of benchmarks, again to show their products in the best possible light.

-Ideally benchmarks should only substitute for real applications if the application is unavailable, or too difficult or costly to port to a specific processor or computer system.
-If performance is critical, the only benchmark that matters is the target environment's application suite.
+When performance is critical, the only benchmark that matters is the target environment's application suite.